SecretFoundation/docs/development/local-secret.md

 | SCRT Faucet | http://localhost:5000  | To get SCRT                           |
 | LCD         | http://localhost:1317  | Keplr, `secretjs@0.17.5` (deprecated) |

 _**Note:** You can also use `docker run --rm` to launch LocalSecret.
-This will delete the container once you exit the terminal, but it also means that you can't edit the node's config as your can't restart the container._
+This will delete the container once you exit the terminal, but it also means that you can't edit the node's config as stopping the container automatically deletes it._

 ## Usage <a href="#usage" id="usage"></a>